 Although known for its large book collection, the Coffee Library is also famous city-wide for its inventive, delicious doughnuts, which come in all flavours, shapes and colours.
 If a peaceful afternoon curled up with a book is what you’re looking for, then this bar is the place for you – and is definitely worth the short metro ride out of the city centre!

-While the books are not for sale, the café uses a book exchange system: if you bring in a book, you can take one away with you.
+While the books are not for sale, the café uses a book exchange system: if you bring a book, you can take one away.

 Feira Dos Alfarrabistas

 If you happen to be strolling through the Chiado area on a Saturday, you may stumble across a small street lined with tables and stalls, each one laden with more books than you could imagine: this is the Feira dos Alfarrabistas.

 This antique, second-hand book market is aptly located in Rua Anchieta – just outside the world’s oldest bookstore, Livraria Bertrand – and is held every Saturday from roughly 10 am to 5 pm.
 Flick through the vast collection of books, magazines, comics and posters, in a range of different languages – but, of course, mainly Portuguese.

 For anyone with an interest in Portuguese history and culture, you are certain to find a book to feed your curiosity at this flea market.
 Chat to the locals who man the stalls, or simply wander through the crowds, taking in the endless sea of books and book lovers.
 Whether the vintage postcards or a dusty, leather-bound novel catches your eye, you won’t walk away empty-handed.

 Specialising in travel guides, albums, maps, and all things international, Palavra de Viajante (or Traveller’s Word in English) is an ideal destination for the keen traveller or nomad.